CodeNKoffee/packship/README.md

 npx -y packship init
 ```

 You will be prompted to enter details such as the package name, version, and description.
-After providing these details, packship will create a new directory with the specified package name and generate the following files:
+After providing these details, packship will create a new directory with the specified package name and generate the following files of your choice

-- `package.json`
-- `README.md`
-- `.gitignore`

 ### Example